 - ConvertKit --> $1428/Year

 - KW Finder --> $129/Year

 - Fancyhands --> $359.88/Year

 Thats a lot right?

-Well, in a bubble yes, but these tools are on pace to help me earn a lot more... here is what my year is looking like as of the end of May 2017...(report courtesy of Bench.co).
+Well, in a bubble yes, but these tools are on pace to help me earn a lot more... here is what my year looked like in 2018...(report courtesy of Bench.co).